swiftlang/swift-evolution/proposals/optional-iteration.md

 ## Introduction

-Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code; they comprise an elegant and concise syntax that serves a great means in expressing "act accordingly if there's a value, skip otherwise".
+Optionals are a key feature of Swift and a powerful tool that seamlessly interacts with code.
+In particular, they serve a great means in expressing "act accordingly if there's a value, skip otherwise".
 Some vivid examples of such behavior are optional chaining, optional invocation `foo?()`, `if let`, `guard let` and `switch`.
 This proposal considers further supporting this convenience in `for-in` loops.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/another-try-at-allowing-optional-iteration/14376?u=anthonylatsis)

 ## Motivation

 Most statements provide convenience patterns and behavior for optionals.
-Consider `switch`, that can be used on optionals to switch over the unwrapped value if it exists.
+Consider `switch`, that can be used on an optional to switch over the unwrapped value if it exists.

 ```swift
 let str: Int? = nil